ResourceDataInc/Centroid/python/README.md

 server = config.database.server_address # => "my-server.local"
 ```

-### for_enviroment(environment)
+#### for_enviroment(environment)

-Typically real world applications have different configuration values depending on the environment.
-For example, you might have *dev* and *prod* environments that use different servers, user accounts, etc. However, applications usually have other configuration that is the same across all environments.
-Centroid makes it easy to retrieve all the configuration you need for a specific environment.
+Typically, real-world applications have different configuration values depending on the environment.
+For example, you might have *dev* and *prod* environments that use different servers, user accounts, etc. However, applications usually have other configuration values that are the same across all environments.
+Centroid makes it easy to retrieve all of the configuration values you need for a specific environment.

-In environment based configuration, the top level objects in the JSON represent the various environments.
-You place the configuration that is the same across all environments in the *all* environment.
+In environment-based configuration, the top-level objects in the JSON represent the various environments.
+Place the configuration values that are the same in all environments within the *all* environment.

 ```json
 {